-Whether you’ve been married one year or 20, it’s always a good idea to mark your wedding anniversary with a gift for your spouse.
+Whether you’ve been married one year or 20, if you like your marriage, it’s always a good idea to mark your wedding anniversary with a gift for your spouse.
 But no matter how long you’ve been together, it can be hard to come up with new ideas each year.
 To help you out, we’ve combed through the most beloved products in the Strategist archive to find ones that would make great anniversary gifts for husbands, wives, or, if you’re feeling very generous, a special couple in your life.
-If you’re sticking to traditional anniversary-gift guidelines (like paper gifts for the first anniversary, gold for the fiftieth etc.), we’ve got ideas for one-year (paper), two-year (cotton), five-year (wood), 10-year (tin or aluminum), and 50-year (gold) anniversaries, and will be creating specific guides for other years, too.
+If you’re sticking to traditional anniversary-gift guidelines (like paper gifts for the first anniversary, gold for the fiftieth etc.), we’ve got ideas for one-year (paper), two-year (cotton), three-year (leather), four-year (fruit and flowers), five-year (wood), six-year (iron), seven-year (wool or copper), 10-year (tin or aluminum), 20-year (porcelain), 25-year (silver), and 50-year (gold) anniversaries, and will be creating specific guides for other years, too.

 It might be time for a bedding upgrade if you’re still sleeping on the same sheets you got from your wedding registry.
 Michael Shome, director of photography at Architectural Digest, calls Frette sheets “the fantasy version of Upper East Side hotel-bed linens” and recommends this set for its “chic and simple double-line embroidery.”